vibraniumforge/precious-metal-price/README.md

 It uses React.js and Bootstrap.

+The precious metals are: Gold, Silver, Platinum, and Palladium.

 It uses the Alpha Vantage API to get the currency prices.
-Aplhavantage.com.
+Aplhavantage.co.